XIC051/DSC/report.md

 #### Cleaned dataframe for analysis of Missingness Dependency

+For missingness dependency, we picked column `average rating` to analyze.
+We also picked column `sodium` and `n_steps`, to assess the dependency of the missingness of `average rating` on other columns, which are `sodium` and `n_steps`.
+For convenience, we created two separate dataframe specific for the permutation process.
+As the only columns involed are `["average rating", "n_steps"]` and `["average rating", "sodium"]`, the new data frame consists of only the neccessary columns and add a new column named `rating_missing`, which contain a boolean series indicating the missingness of average rating.

 The resulting dataframes are named `df_step` and `df_sodium`.

 #### Cleaned dataframe for permutation testing

+For the permutation testing, only columns `minutes`, `average rating` are involved.
+So we created a new DataFrame by getting only these two colmns first, then we dropped all the rows that have null values.
+Then we added a new column named `high rating`, which are boolean series indicating whether that specific recipe belongs to the low average-rating group (average rating <= 4.6) or high average-rating group (average rating > 4.6).
+Details about this grouping is explained in the **Hypothesis Testing Section**.

 The resulting dataframe is named `df_plot`.